Suzi Wizowaty: Biography

 Born in Cincinnati, Ohio, Wizowaty grew up in Europe, Texas and Connecticut, and graduated with an A.B. in anthropology from Princeton University in 1977 after completing a 91-page long senior thesis titled "Apple Days Delilah: A Justification for Fiction in Anthropology."
-She then received a M.A. from Goddard College in Plainfield, Vermont ..
+She then received a M.A. from Goddard College in Plainfield, Vermont.
 She lived in San Francisco, Chicago, and New Jersey before moving to Burlington in 1985.

 Wizowaty has worked as a bookseller, librarian, newspaper reporter and editor, also having experience in the non-profit sector with the Vermont Humanities Council and Vermont Works for Women.
 A published author, she has written three novels: The Round Barn (Hardscrabble, 2002) A Tour of Evil (Philomel, 2005), and The Return of Jason Green (Fomite, 2014).

 In 2008, Wizowaty ran for the Vermont House of Representatives in the two-member Chittenden-3-5 district.
 She faced two incumbents in the Democratic primary but was the top vote-getter, beating Rep. Johannah Leddy Donovan, who finished in second place and Rep. Bill Keogh, who came third.
 In the general election held on November 4, the Democratic nominees – Wizowaty and Donovan – ran unopposed.
 She was re-elected to the House on November 2, 2010.
 Following redistricting, she was elected to represent the Chittenden 6-5 district in 2012.
 She did not seek re-election in 2014 and was succeeded by Mary Sullivan.
+In her first term, she was the only queer woman in the Vermont legislature.

 In 2013, Wizowaty founded the non-profit Vermonters for Criminal Justice Reform, which she ran for four years before stepping down in July, 2017.